rust-lang/book/second-edition/src/ch06-02-match.md

 the expression in the matching arm is the value that gets returned for the entire `match` expression.

-Curly braces typically aren’t used if the match arm code is short, as it is in Listing 6-3 where each arm just returns a value.
-If you want to run multiple lines of code in a match arm, you can use curly braces.
+Curly brackets typically aren’t used if the match arm code is short, as it is in Listing 6-3 where each arm just returns a value.
+If you want to run multiple lines of code in a match arm, you can use curly brackets.
 For example, the following code would print out “Lucky penny!” every time the method was called with a `Coin::Penny` but would still return the last value of the block, `1`: